TL;DR: DQN is an off-policy, value-based, model-free RL algorithm, that learns to act in discrete action spaces.

 So the next obvious question is, "How does the agent learn?"
 DQN uses only two neural nets, the Q-network and its target.

-Q-value, mathematically denoted as Q(s,a)Q(s, a) is a measure of the "quality" or "goodness" of a particular state-action pair.
-More concretely, it represents the expected return of performing action aa in state ss and then following the policy π\pi.
+Q-value, mathematically denoted as is a measure of the "quality" or "goodness" of a particular state-action pair.
+More concretely, it represents the expected return of performing action in state and then following the policy .
 Computing the Q-value requires both state and action information (as we had noticed in DDPG and TD3).
 However, DQN only takes the state vector as input.
 The output layer of the network then has the same shape as the action space of the environment, thus outputting the Q-values of each of the actions (this setup is the reason why DQN cannot be applied to a continuous action space).
 The agent then acts by picking the action with the highest Q-value.

 As for the loss computation, mean-squared-error is applied to the TD-Target and the 'predicted y' on a mini-batch of past experiences sampled from the Replay Buffer.
 Each of the experiences in the batch contains information about <state, action, next state, reward, done>.
 The 'state' and the 'action' from the sampled batch of experiences are used to compute the 'Predicted Q' using the Q-network.
 The 'next state' and the 'reward' from the sampled batch are involved in computing the 'Target Q' via the Target Network.